 Master of Arts in History

-All students must take History 503: History of America Before 1860 (3 credits); History 505: U.S. History 1860 to the Present (3 credits); History 512: Topics in World History (3 credits); and History 540: Historical Methods (3 credits).
-In addition to the courses listed above, students may also take up to three 400-level courses in history and in related disciplines.
+All students must take HIstory 512: Topics in World History; History 540: Historical Methods; and, for students focusing on U.S. History, History 505: U.S. History 1860 to the Present.
+In addition to these required courses, students may also take up to nine credits of 400-level courses in history or in related disciplines.
 This could include, for instance, historical geography and internships at museums and historical societies.

-Students must also complete either Plan A, thesis option, or Plan B, professional paper.
+Students have two options for the M.A. degree: either a thesis (Plan A) or a professional paper (Plan B).
 Students who follow the thesis option must complete a minimum of 10 credits of History 590: Thesis.
 Students who follow the professional paper option must complete a maximum of 6 credits of History 575: Professional Paper.

 Mastery of Subject Matter